Anhtu07/Anhtu07.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD candidate at Rice CAAM.
+I am a graduate student at Rice CAAM in the Master/PhD track.
-My research interests include discrete optimization, graph theory, and mathematical foundations for machine learning.
+My research interests include discrete optimization, integer programming, polyhedral theory, and their applications for machine learning.
-I am extremely fortunate to be advised by Dr. [Andrew J. Schaefer](https://www.caam.rice.edu/~andrew.schaefer/) and Dr. [Joey Huchette](http://www.joehuchette.com/).
+I am extremely fortunate to be advised by Dr. [Joey Huchette](http://www.joehuchette.com/).
 Previously, I worked as a research intern on the clustering problem for interaction data at [RIKEN AIP](https://aip.riken.jp/), hosted by Dr. [Tiphaine Viard](https://tiphaineviard.com/).
-I obtained a BEng degree from the Talented Program at [Hanoi University of Science and Technology](https://en.hust.edu.vn/elitech).
+I obtained a BEng degree from the prestigious Talented Program (5 years) at [Hanoi University of Science and Technology](https://en.hust.edu.vn/elitech).
 My undergraduate thesis studied the minimum dominating set problem in graph theory.

 Download my [CV](/assets/pdf/cv.pdf).

-My research goal is to understand and develop principles from the discrete optimization point of view to applications in large-scale data science and machine learning.
+My research is motivated by solving real-world problems using discrete optimization techniques.
-Currently, I am working on integer value function learning and mixed-integer formulations for neural networks verification.
+Currently, I am working on two projects: integer value function learning and mixed-integer formulations for neural networks verification.